BCAppsLimited/BankValidator/overview.md

 # Hero section
 title: Overview
-description:  In this section you'll find basic information about the NZ Bank Account Validator, what it does and how the validation works.
+description:  In this section you'll find basic information about the Bank Validator, what it does and how the validation works.
 Read this section to help you decide if this is the right extension for you.

 # Author box
 author: